Policy last updated

 - Work with the Smile Squad staff to schedule dates for Smile Squad visits, including the site assessment, oral health examination visit and follow up treatment visit

-- Schedule the following annual visit for the following year to ensure students receive annual dental services
+- Schedule a next visit to ensure students receive regular dental services

 - Ensure Smile Squad has the necessary information about the school student cohort to ensure the appropriate services are provided

-- Distribute consent packs to all students and liaise with parents, carers or mature minors to obtain completed consent forms
+- Distribute the consent form link to all students and liaise with parents, carers or mature minors to obtain completed consent forms

-- Provide the completed consent forms to the community dental agency
+- Provide the completed consent forms (if using paper-based consent forms) to the community dental agency

 - Provide Smile Squad with relevant school-level policies and procedures, such as relevant health and wellbeing policies, child safety policies, emergency procedures and any other relevant information that may assist Smile Squad to deliver the program safely